geosolutions-it/geobatch/src/doc/source/installation.rst

 * At **action level**.
 Each action may override its own config dir location, using the ``<overrideConfigDir>`` element.
 If a relative path is given, it will be placed under its flow-level dir specification.

-The temporal directory
+The temporary directory
 ----------------------

 The place where |GB| Actions will create their temporary files during execution, if not specified otherwise, will be placed in ``temp`` dir under ``GEOBATCH_CONFIG_DIR``.

 The ``GEOBATCH_TEMP_DIR`` environment/system variable can be used to specify another location, the same way as ``GEOBATCH_CONFIG_DIR``.

-.. note:: Make sure that the running tomcat user will have write permisions into the temporal directory.
+.. note:: Make sure that |GB| (the running tomcat user) will have write permisions into the temporary directory.

 The logging system